Keep calm, Taiwan says after first local COVID-19 case in 8 months | Health

 Keep calm, Taiwan says after first local COVID-19 case in 8 months

 Taiwan has reported a total of 777 cases - mostly imported - and seven deaths.
-Around 130 people remain in the hospital for treatment.
-The government has so far not decided to cancel New Year's Eve celebrations, which include fireworks in Taipei, but says it will monitor the situation. ($1 = 28.1610 Taiwan dollars)
+Around 130 people remain in hospital for treatment.

 - READ MORE ON: